phiphifier/tilepadder/README.md

 # tileset padder/extruder
 CLI tool to easily add and remove padding to/from tilesets
+This tool adds padded borders by extruding the edge pixels, preventing flickering or gaps (seams) between tiles in game engines.

 **Java 17 or newer is required!**